TYPO3-Documentation/t3docs-tools/README.rst

 * https://github.com/TYPO3 and
 * https://github.com/FriendsOfTYPO3

 which are the home of the TYPO3 Documentation Team, the TYPO3 Core Team and the Friends of TYPO3 respectively.

 The names of the documentation manual repositories usually start with "TYPO3CMS-".
 These can be processed specifically.

 The config.yml file is used to filter out some repositories that are not yet archived but should not be maintained any longer.
-The configuration can be overridden with a custom config.local.yml file.
+The official, version controlled configuration can be overridden with a custom, non version controlled config.local.yml file.

 The bash/config.sh file configures the local folder of the cloned repositories, which is generated-data/repos/ by default.
 The settings can be overridden with a custom bash/config.local.sh file.

-The local repositories of each GitHub user namespace (currently "typo3-documentation", "typo3" and "friendsoftypo3") are cloned into local subfolders following the pattern generated-data/repos/<user>, i.e. currently into
+The local repositories of each GitHub user namespace (officially "friendsoftypo3", "typo3" and "typo3-documentation") are cloned into local subfolders following the pattern generated-data/repos/<user>, i.e. currently into

 * generated-data/repos/typo3-documentation/ and
 * generated-data/repos/typo3/ and
 * generated-data/repos/friendsoftypo3/,

 – for separate and general processing.
+Additional user namespaces can be defined in the config.yml and config.local.yml already mentioned.

 Usage: PHP
 ==========